Abubakar-Saeed/BioGraphX-RNA/README.md

 * **Microvesicles:** Extended AU regions, export motifs

 ## Citation
-If you use BioGraphX in your research, please cite:
+If you use BioGraphX-RNA in your research, please cite:
 Saeed, A., & Abbas, W. (2026).
-BioGraphX: Bridging the sequence–structure gap via physicochemical graph encoding for explainable subcellular localization prediction. https://doi.org/10.64898/2026.01.21.700873
+BioGraphX-RNA: A universal physicochemical graph encoding for interpretable RNA subcellular localization prediction. https://doi.org/10.64898/2026.02.23.707573